St Joesph's Catholic Primary School Badge

 Dear Parents,

-Below you will find the curriculum your child will be covering this Summer term (2023).
+Below you will find the curriculum your child will be covering this Autumn term (2024).
 Not all subjects are taught each term but are covered throughout the year.
 As a result of this planner, you may be able to discuss the areas with your child or do research together.

 RE